gpx1000/Vulkan-Tutorial/en/03_Drawing_a_triangle/00_Setup/00_Base_code.md

 ```

 That way GLFW will include its own definitions and automatically load the Vulkan
-header with it.
-Add a `initWindow` function and add a call to it from the `run`
+C header with it.
+Add a `initWindow` function and add a call to it from the
-function before the other calls.
-We'll use that function to initialize GLFW and
+`run` function before the other calls.
+We'll use that function to initialize
-create a window.
+GLFW and create a window.

 ```c++
 void run() {